searchivarius/py_mtasklite/docs/pqdm_compatibility.md

 Here is the complete list of major interface/implementation differences:

 1. We return an iterable, wrapped in a **context manager object** rather than a list.
 As a result, if you do not iterate through the items, worker processes or threads will not be terminated!
+Please, see [this page for more detail](docs/context_manager_and_resource_leakage.md).

 2. Because we support a wider range of worker types we changed the parameter name `function` to `worker_or_worker_arr`.
 An array of workers can include regular functions, objects with delayed initialization, or a mix of both.